brightcove/videojs-vr/README.md

+# THIS REPOSITORY IS DEPRECATED, USE: https://github.com/videojs/videojs-vr
-# Brightcove 360 Video Player
+## Brightcove 360 Video Player

 A video.js plugin that turns a video element into a HTML5 Panoramic 360 video player.
 Project video onto different shapes.